Gov. Colyer tours areas affected by wildfires in Greenwood Co.

 GREENWOOD COUNTY, Kan.
-(KSNW) – Governor Jeff Colyer toured areas in Greenwood County that were hit by fires this week.
+(KSNW) - Governor Jeff Colyer toured areas in Greenwood County they were hit by fires this week.

 Colyer says while today wasn't a huge day for active wildfires, there's plenty more ahead.